GrammaTech/gtirb/doc/cpp/README.md

 See [api-walkthrough.cpp](../api-walkthrough_8cpp-example.html) (in
-the repository at `gtirb/doc/examples/api-walkthrough.cpp`) for a basic introcution to using the GTIRB API in C++.
+the repository at `gtirb/doc/examples/api-walkthrough.cpp`) for a basic introduction to using the GTIRB API in C++.